Lisette-Ruiz/Big_Data_Managment_2020/Data Bases/Databases Classification and Matrix comparison.md

 ### Team: Monse Valbuena, Lisette Ruiz, Héctor Hernández

 >> Introduction:
-In the following description are three different kinds of usefull databases which are mainly focussed to work with bigdata.
+In the following script are three different kinds of usefull databases which are mainly focussed to work with bigdata.